jlehtnie/junity/README.md

 ======

 JUnity converts and merges test reports into a single JUnit test report.
-At the moment JUnity has rudimentary support for Boost and JUnit test report formats.
+At the moment JUnity has rudimentary support for Boost, JUnit and TITAN test report formats.

 Usage